garcia32092/Vacation-Scheduler-App-Android/README.md

-# D308 Vacation Scheduler Application
+# Vacation Scheduler Application

 ## Purpose

-The D308 Vacation Scheduler Application is designed to help users plan and manage their vacations efficiently.
+The Vacation Scheduler Application is designed to help users plan and manage their vacations efficiently.
 The application allows users to schedule vacations and excursions, view vacation details, and receive notifications about their upcoming trips.

+I created this app for the D308 Mobile Application Development (Android) course while attending the Software Engineering program at WGU.

 ## Navigating the Application